-The incidence of injuries sustained in Competition should be monitored.
+The incidence of injuries sustained in Competition shouldmust be monitored in accordance with the relevant discipline requirements.
 Ground surface conditions, frequency of Competitions and any other risk factors should be examined carefully to indicate ways to minimise injuries.

 d) Euthanasia